codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 5. Checkpoint 2 - Branding
 6. Checkpoint 1 - App Name

-## Payments Partners
+## Payments App Partners

 To become a Payments App Partner you need to:

 - Set up a Commercial Agreement with Xero.
 - Comply with the relevant Certification Checkpoints.

-We recommend progressing both the commercial and technical aspects of App Partnership in parallel to avoid unnecessary delays.

-### Commercial Agreement for Payments Partners
+### Commercial Agreement for Payments App Partners

+Xero requires a commercial agreement in order for you to become a Xero App Partner for payments.
+When you're ready to apply for Xero App Partnership, please contact your Codat account team and we will connect you with a relevant contact at Xero.
 The commercial terms of this agreement are between you and Xero.
 Codat is not involved in the negotiation of that commercial agreement.

-When you are ready apply for Xero App Partnership contact your Codat account team and we will connect you with a relevant contact at Xero.
+When you're ready to apply for Xero App Partnership please contact your Codat account team and we'll connect you with a relevant contact at Xero.

-### Certification Checkpoints for Payments Partners
+### Certification Checkpoints for Payments App Partners

-Lenders are required to complete all the mandatory Certification Checkpoints required of App Partners.
-Please read our guide to ADD LINK - Xero's Certification Checkpoints.
+Payments providers are required to complete all the mandatory Certification Checkpoints required of App Partners.
+We've broken down the Certification Checkpoints in [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program).

-We suggest completing the checkpoints in the following order for the most efficient implementation:
+For the most efficient implementation, we suggest completing the checkpoints in the following order:

+**Payments App Partners**

 1. Checkpoint 8 - Sign Up with Xero
 2. Checkpoint 7 - Scopes